Fantastic Journey to Oz

 The film was directed by Vladimir Toropchin, Fyodor Dmitriev and Darina Schmidt.
 It is the first animated film from Melnitsa Animation Studio made using computer animation.

 The premiere took place on 20 April 2017.

 A sequel, Fantastic Return to Oz, was released on 24 October 2019.

 Plot

-Long ago, a young girl named Milena meets a young boy named Urfin Jus, who offers him a trinket to give it to him, but Urfin then turns down the offer and walks away.
+Long ago, a young girl named Milena meets a boy named Urfin Jus, who offers him a trinket, but he turns it down and storms off.